 The service of a military divorce lawyer is often needed to navigate the difficulties presented in military divorces.
 Some of the unique differences between a civilian and military divorces are:

 - Following military rules and regulations;

-- the receipt of service of process upon an active duty spouse;
+- Providing receipt of service of process regarding an active duty spouse;

-- the domicile or residence requirements for filing;
+- Complying with domicile or residence requirements for filing;

-As a Reno divorce lawyer, Gloria Petroni is familiar with The Uniformed Services Former Spouses’ Protection Act (USFSPA).
-USFSPA expressly states that “disposable retired pay” received as non-disability military retirement and earned during marriage is community property subject to division on divorce.
-The USFSPA states: direct payment of retired pay may be made to a former spouse from the military pay centers if there is a court order or a property settlement that has been ordered, ratified or approved by the court; and if the final order specifically provides that payment is to be made from disposable retired pay for one of the following:
+As a Reno divorce lawyer, Gloria Petroni works with The Uniformed Services Former Spouses’ Protection Act (USFSPA).
+This act addresses “disposable retired pay,” or non-disability military retirement.
+If such pay is received during marriage, then it is considered community property, and it will be subject to division in case of a divorce.
+According to the USFSPA, direct receipt of retirement pay may be made to a former spouse from the military pay centers if there is a court order or a property settlement that has been ordered, ratified or approved by the court; and if the final order specifically provides that payment is to be made from disposable retired pay for one of the following:

 - Child support